SuperUserNameMan/single-file-PHP-FFI-Raylib-wrapper/README.md

 include('./your/path/to/raylib.ffi.php');
 ```

-Regarding custom OpenGL version, the wrapper makes use of special `RL_USES_OPENGL_VERSION` definition :
+Regarding custom OpenGL version, the wrapper makes use of a special `RL_USES_OPENGL_VERSION` definition :

 ```PHP
 // 1 => OpenGL 1.1